rcbops/rpc-openstack/README.md

 tmux
 cd /opt/rpc-openstack
 export DEPLOY_AIO=true
-export RPC_PRODUCT_RELEASE="queens"  # This is optional, if unset the current stable product will be used ./scripts/deploy.sh
+export RPC_PRODUCT_RELEASE="rocky"  # This is optional, if unset the current stable product will be used ./scripts/deploy.sh
 ```